emsejournal/emsejournal.github.io/special_issues/2020_SE_and_COVID-19.md

 # Call for Papers — "Software Engineering and COVID-19"

 A topical collection of the [Empirical Software Engineering Journal](http://www.springer.com/computer/swe/journal/10664).
+This collection was closed in the autumn of 2023.

 ## Description